YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def subscripts(self) -> Generator

 :code:`Key.subscripts` provides a class property that returns a Generator for iterating over subscripts at the level of the global or local variable node represented by the given :code:`Key` object.
 Each iteration will :code:`yield` the result of a call to :code:`subscript_next`, i.e. a :code:`bytes` object representing a YottaDB subscript.

+In the event of an error in an underlying :ref:`ydb-subscript-next-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 Example